Interest under the Civil Code

 - Handling of human body parts

-- Theprotection of the human body after death – for example, the possibility or impossibility of performing an autopsy on the deceased, etc.
+- Protection of the human body after death – for example, the possibility or impossibility of performing an autopsy on the deceased, etc.

 In addition to the protection of personality rights through the civil courts, there is also protection through the criminal law enforcement authorities.
 In the example of celebrity free-riding, the offence of defamation could also be involved.
-However, in order to constitute a criminal offence, the allegation must be ‘false’ in the case of criminal proceedings.
+However, in order to constitute a criminal off ence, it is necessary that the allegation is false in the case of criminal proceedings.
 Compared to the protection in civil proceedings, this is a fundamental difference.
-In the case of protection here, it may not only be a false allegation, but also an otherwise true allegation which is capable of producing effects as a result of the intervention of another which it would not otherwise have produced.
+In the case of protection, it may not only be a false allegation, but also an otherwise true allegation which is capable of producing effects as a result of the intervention of another which it would not otherwise have produced.

-It is clear that criminal law also deals with the concept of prejudice in several contexts.
-Firstly, within the Criminal Code, it helps to distinguish between the concepts of ‘grievous bodily harm’ and ‘bodily harm’, where grievous harm is understood to be, for example, mutilation or mental anguish, and its infliction presupposes the classification of the offence under a higher criminal offence.
+It is clear that criminal law also deals with the concept of harm in several contexts.
+Firstly, within the Criminal Code, it helps to distinguish between the concepts of ‘grievous bodily harm’ and ‘bodilyharm‘, where grievous harm is understood to be, for example, mutilation or mental anguish, and its infliction presupposes the classification of the offence under a higher criminal offence.

-In the framework of the so-called adhesion proceedings, it is then possible for the victim to claim both material damage caused by the crime and, where appropriate, non-material damage.
+The so-called adhesion proceedings allow the victim to claim both pecuniary damage caused by the offence and, where appropriate, non-pecuniary damage.
 In this way, claims such as pain and suffering, damages for loss of amenity, compensation for survivors or compensation for other non-pecuniary damage can be pursued.

 Environmental damage

-The Climate Action CR is also seeking to remedy the current situation where the state is responsible for environmental protection, but often does not do enough to protect the environment.
+The association Climate Action CR is also seeking to remedy the current situation where the state is responsible for environmental protection but often does not do enough.